 Here at IAM RoadSmart (formerly the Institute of Advanced Motorists), we believe that older drivers bring a host of experience to UK roads, so it’s no wonder they are statistically one of the safest groups behind the wheel.
 Below are some of our top resources for older drivers, including some of the steps we recommend they take to ensure safe and confident driving for years to come.

 Interested in our Mature Driver Review?
 Click below to learn more about our relaxed, impartial review of your driving:

 With over five million UK drivers over 70, it's no secret that the UK driving population is aging.
 While getting older can mean slower reaction times, older drivers are statistically safer for a number of reasons:

 It's important for older drivers to periodically review their driving skills, even if they consider themselves to be a capable motorist.

-Our anonymous self-assessment will guide you through some of the checks mature drivers can make.
+Our anonymous older driver's assessment will guide you through some of the checks older drivers can make.
+This is entirely a self-assessment, allowing you to find out more about how you can refresh your driving skills.
 These cover six key areas:

 Please note that any advice given is not a substitution for discussing concerns with a medical professional.

 You can also download and print the self assessment here.

 “Driving is very important to me as it represents